 One of these groups was Challenge Aspen, which has helped physically and mentally disabled members of the community for 20 years.

 On Giving Tuesday this year, an anonymous donor matched every donation to Challenge Aspen up to $100,000.

 Challenge Aspen Development and Marketing Director Alli Stitle said the organization reached out to the community via social media, email blasts and newspaper ads.

 Stitle said this was Challenge Aspen’s first year participating in the social movement, and that it is something the organization hopes to see grow as more people are aware of Giving Tuesday and giving back to the community.

-The environmental science education nonprofit Aspen Center for Environmental Studies is another local organization that hopes to raise awareness about its programs this time of year.
+The education nonprofit Aspen Center for Environmental Studies is another local organization that hopes to raise awareness about its programs this time of year.